-Breathing exercises for pectus excavatum won't make your deformity mysteriously disappear.
+Breathing exercises for pectus excavatum won't make your deformity mysteriously disappear as some people claim.

-However, they will help you flatten the chest just a bit, and improve your restricted breathing patterns.
+However, they will help you in the flattening of the chest, and in improving your restricted breathing patterns.

 In the text below, I will recommend you a few exercises that helped me tremendously while I was dealing with pectus excavatum shortness of breath.

 I experienced this personally, and I felt tension in my chest and throughout my back.